This chapter was reviewed for currency and updated in April 2021 by Sapna Gangaputra, MD, MPH, and H. Nida Sen, MD, MHS.

 Work up and diagnosis

 There is no single standardized work up for pediatric posterior and panuveitis.
 The clinical features of uveitis guide the practitioner in determining the appropriate diagnostic testing.
 Occlusive retinal vasculitis with retinitis may guide the work up towards Behçet disease in a patient with oral and genital ulcers and neurological symptoms.
 Similar disease characteristics in an immunocompetent patient with unilateral disease may warrant consideration of acute retinal necrosis, with possible aqueous or vitreous sampling.
 Ruling out latent or chronic asymptomatic infections is critical prior to initiating long-term immunomodulatory therapy.
 Based on patient demographics and uveitis characteristics, the following diagnostic testing may be appropriate: For tuberculosis, interferon gamma release assay (IGRA) (QuantiFERON®-TB Gold In-Tube test or T-SPOT®.TB test), or tuberculin skin testing; for sarcoidosis, ACE, lysozyme and chest-x ray; for syphilis, treponemal (T pallidum EIA test, TP-PA test, and FTA-ABS test) and non-treponemal tests (RPR and VDRL); serum enzyme-linked immunosorbent assay (ELISA) testing, with or without Western blot confirmation.
 Disease-specific IgM and IgG may be appropriate when there is suspicion for toxoplasmosis, bartonella, herpesviridae, Lyme disease and others, although results must be interpreted with caution, as a positive IgG test indicates systemic exposure, but does not diagnose ocular disease.
 For systemic vasculitides and collagen vascular disease, cANCA (anti-PR3), pANCA (anti-mpo), ANA; for tubulointerstitial nephritis and uveitis (TINU), urinalysis and urine beta-2 microglobulin, with renal biopsy when indicated.
 Adjunctive testing with lumbar puncture and brain imaging may be useful in determining neurological involvement when warranted by clinical suspicion.
-Ocular inflammatory disease presents differently in patients who are immunocompromised (secondary to HIV or otherwise).
+Ocular inflammatory disease presents with reduced inflammation in patients who are immunocompromised (secondary to HIV or otherwise), as they are unable to mount an appropriate inflammatory response.
 Additionally, the differential diagnosis broadens in the context of the potential for unexpected opportunistic infections.
-Finally, HIV is a frequent co-traveller with syphilis, and the two should be considered concomitantly.
+Finally, HIV is frequently coexistent with syphilis, and the 2 should be considered concomitantly.

 Diagnostic retinal imaging is often useful in further classification of the clinical features of posterior and panuveitis.
 Color fundus photographs may be helpful in documenting degree of vitreous haze, and extent and progression of chorioretinal lesions, particularly in children, in whom examination may be difficult.
 Handheld or wide-field photography is particularly useful in the pediatric population.